 - Disneyland tickets for 1 or 2 parks + private transportation

-The Loire Valley is dotted magnificent Rennaissance castles, known as Châteaux de la Loire or Loire Castles.
+The Loire Valley is dotted with magnificent Rennaissance castles, known as Châteaux de la Loire or Loire Castles.
 Home of Kings and nobles, the best Loire Valley castles are great architectural achievements, usually surrounded by awesome French-style gardens.

 Famous Châteaux like Chambord, Blois, or Chenonceau are very easy to combine on a day tour or day trip from Paris.

-How to Visit the Loire Castles On your Own
+Self-Guided Day Trip to the Loire Castles

-A few châteaux like Blois, Amboise, or Chambord are relatively easy to reach by public transportation.
-Chenonceau is also possible but the transportation options are less convenient.
+A few châteaux like Blois, Amboise, or Chambord, are relatively easy to reach by public transportation.
+Chenonceau is also possible, but the transportation options are less convenient.
 If you decide to visit the Loire Castles by public transportation on a day trip from Paris, you will only have time for 1 or 2 castles maximum.

 Public transportation to the Loire Castles: